 Eileen Gallo, Ph.D. is a licensed psychotherapist who works with individuals, families and financial advisors concerned about the psychological and emotional issues of family wealth and the challenges of raising children in an affluent environment.

-Dr. Gallo is the co-author of Silver Spoon Kids: How Successful Parents Raise Responsible Children (McGraw- Hill/Contemporary Books, 2001), described by Time Magazine as a guide for wealthy parents on how to raise fiscally responsible children.
+The first book co-authored by Dr. Gallo with her late husband Jon Gallo, Silver Spoon Kids: How Successful Parents Raise Responsible Children (McGraw- Hill/Contemporary Books, 2001), was described by Time Magazine as a guide for wealthy parents on how to raise fiscally responsible children.
 She also co-authored The Financially Intelligent Parent: 8 Steps To Raising Successful, Generous, Responsible Children (Penguin USA/New American Library, 2005), selected as a finalist in the personal finance category for the 2006 Books For A Better Life Award.

 Dr. Gallo’s doctoral dissertation in psychology examined the psychological and emotional impact of sudden wealth on individuals and families.
 She participated in post-doctoral psychoanalytic psychotherapy training at the Institute for Contemporary Psychoanalysis.